 This Black Cherry Preserve is from one of our favorite producers, L'Epicurien, which is one of the strongest supporters of our small shop.
 This is Geoffrey's favorite new jam.
 He likes to mix it in chocolate ice cream, or put it on top of broiled peaches.
-My favorite is Mr. & Mrs. Greek Kalamata Fig Jam.
+My favorite is Black Fig Preserves.
 Well, I mean anything with fig will be on the top of my list, but their Fig Jam is on the very tippy top.

 Black Cherry jam is made with cherry varieties from the Bigarreau cherries family, known for their exceptional taste qualities.
 They are heart-shaped cherries with hard, crisp and sweet flesh.
 This jam has bountiful quantities to get as many beautiful and juicy morello cherries in every jar.
 Tell me, how those ingredients sound to you?

 This jam is exceptionally good with brie & fresh goat cheese.
 You can create fabulous dishes like our Cherry Vinaigrette Dressing, Broiled Peaches, Tortilla Roll-ups, pour it over cheesecake, and for the summer make some semi-homemade Cherry Chocolate Ice Cream I mention above.

 And if you have an salmon left over, you can always make some Salmon Tacos.